 Please note: We do not edit other than for obvious spelling/grammar errors.

-For more, see this excellent article by Sarah Bunin Benor and Steven M. Cohen, “From Academic Scholarship to Popular Op-ed.”
+For more, see: “From Academic Scholarship to Popular Op-ed.”